 Utilize consultation services Personality traits and developmental trajectories differ from child to child.
-It is important to consult early when you have any concerns so that you can address them appropriately. - •For concerns related to parenting and/or development of your child, consult a public health nurse working for the local government. - •If your child attends preschool or kindergarten, discuss with the teachers on regular basis how s/he is doing in classroom. - •Your local government may offer individual consultations or on-site consultations at your child's preschool or kindergarten by dispatching development counselors. - •Your local government may offer group workshops for parents and their children to learn how to interact with your child in a way appropriate for the child's developmental stage. - Note: Details of consultation services vary among local governments.
+It is important to consult early when you have any concerns so that you can address them appropriately. - •For concerns related to parenting and/or development of your child, consult a public health nurse working for the local government. - •If your child attends preschool or kindergarten, discuss with the teachers on regular basis how s/he is doing in classroom. - Your local government may offer individual consultations or on-site consultations at your child's preschool or kindergarten by dispatching development counselors. - •Your local government may offer group workshops for parents and their children to learn how to interact with your child in a way appropriate for the child's developmental stage.
+Note: Details of consultation services vary among local governments.
 Please contact a public health nurse at your local public health institute/center for more information.
 Seeing a doctor In Japan, diagnosis of DDs is made by a specialist such as pediatrician or child psychiatrist.
-If you wish to see a doctor, it is a good idea to: •Ask your local public health nurses or the Support Center for Persons with DDs, where you can find DDs specialists.
-(Please note that many hospitals require an appointment.) •Bring your child's health insurance card and the Maternal and Child Health Handbook with you on the first doctor's visit •Write down your concerns and how your child is at home and/or preschool to share with the doctor.
+If you wish to see a doctor, it is a good idea to: - Ask your local public health nurses or the Support Center for Persons with DDs, where you can find DDs specialists.
+(Please note that many hospitals require an appointment.) - Bring your child's health insurance card and the Maternal and Child Health Handbook with you on the first doctor's - •Write down your concerns and how your child is at home and/or preschool to share with the doctor.
 Assessment and therapy The doctor may want your child to take assessments and/or get individual therapies by specialized staff.
 The decision will be based on your child's needs and conditions.
 Assessments include intelligence/developmental tests, an auditory test, and electroencephalography.
 If your child is diagnosed with a DD...

 It can be very worrying to find out that your child has a DD.
 However, his/her developmental outcome can be positively affected by adjusting the environments and your interactions with him/her.
 Please discuss and find out what will work for your child with the doctor and specialized staff.
-Support Centers for Persons with Developmental Disorders The Act on Support for Persons with Developmental Disorders The Act on Support for Persons with Developmental Disorders is a Japanese law established for the purpose of providing support to children with DDs (regardless of their age) and their families.
+Support Centers for Persons with Developmental Disabilities/Disorders The Act on Support for Persons with Developmental Disabilities The Act on Support for Persons with Developmental Disabilities is a Japanese law established for the purpose of providing support to children with DDs (regardless of their age) and their families.
 The act aims to achieve a society where children with DDs can realize their potential and families can raise them with a sense of security.
-Support Centers for Persons with Developmental Disorders There are various organizations that offer consultation services for people with DDs and their families in Japan.
-Every prefecture and ordinance-designated city has a Support Center for Persons with Developmental Disorders. which plays a central role in providing information and support.
-Please refer to the following website for information on the support centers across the country: Information and Support Center for Persons with Developmental Disorders Name: http://www.rehab.go.jp/ddis/
+Support Centers for Persons with Developmental Disabilities/Disorders There are various organizations that offer consultation services for people with DDs and their families in Japan.
+Every prefecture and ordinance-designated city has a Support Center for Persons with Developmental Disabilities/Disorders, which plays a central role in providing information and support.
+Contact: